 OLBPD Reader’s Handbook

 For new and current readers that offers a descriptive and detailed orientation to all of the services provided to readers of the Ohio Library for the Blind and Print Disabled.
 Audio and print copies of the handbook are available to OLBPD patrons upon request.
-Access the OLBPD Reader’s Handbook and the braille format of our OLBPD Reader’s Handbook.
+Access the OLBPD Reader’s Handbook (DOCX) and the braille format of our OLBPD Reader’s Handbook.

 OLBPD patrons can expect to borrow audio and braille books and magazines such as they might find in print at a local public library.
 OLBPD also lends described DVD’s and Blu-Ray titles, as well as Playaway pre-loaded digital audio books.
 OLBPD does not lend large print books.
 Cleveland Public Library houses a large print collection.
 Check with your local public library for books in large print.